TheArkive/ahk-pi/README.md

 You can use this program in 1 of 2 ways:
 1) Change/Switch the active AHK EXE version when desired.
-2) Run multiple version of AHK simultaneously without switching by using the #REQUIRES directive in your scripts.
+2) Run multiple versions of AHK simultaneously without switching by using the `#Requires` directive in your scripts.
 This program will choose the EXE based on that criteria.

 This program can be run as an installer, or as a portable program.
 As an installer, registry entries are written to the system to implement the `.ahk` file type association.
 In Fully Portable mode no registry modifications are performed, and the program must remain running in the background.